uchi-zero/editbench/README.md

 python3 display_results_csv.py <path_to_json_dir>
 ```
 Many optional arguments are provided to change the formatting and information (e.g. `--csv` flag returns the data in csv form, `--split` partitions data to specific questions in the split)

+## Extra Information

+All experiments are executed using the `run_experiment.sh` shell script, which serves as the main command-line interface for the framework.
+This script handles building docker containers and running experiments inside the container.
+All environment variables to be used in the docker container are defined in the `EditBench.config` file.

 ### Commands in run_experiment